hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 - **RFC-2119 keywords allowed only in fenced code examples**.
 - Use `<angle-bracket>` placeholders for variable content.

-### Default Behavior
+### 5.4 Default Behavior

-Anything not clearly identified in this section that requires deterministic binary outputs MUST use RFC-2119 keywords in written documentation.
+Anything that requires deterministic binary outputs--but not clearly identified in §5--MUST use RFC-2119 keywords in written documentation (e.g., source code comments, markdown files).
 The RFC-2119 keywords provide unambiguous authority signals that enable clear LLM decision-making across all classes.

 ---